Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/08/beginners-guide-to-javascript-form-validation.md

 }
 ```

-And that’s all you need to know to make validation work.
+And that's all you need to know to make validation work.

 Here are some improvements on this simple example that make the experience a bit slicker.